Travel to Malta in November

 Final Thoughts

-Now familiar with the bus system in Malta it was easy to get to the airport when it was time to bid Malta adieu.
-Sofia in Bulgaria was our next destination.
+Now familiar with the bus system in Malta, it was easy to get to the airport when it was time to bid Malta adieu.
+Sofia, Bulgaria, was our next destination.

 We will have fond memories of Malta.
-We only had one day of rain and we scheduled this day for working on the blog, so nothing was missed.
+There was only one day of rain, and we scheduled this day for working on the blog, so nothing was missed.

-Valletta was magnificent and we could easily have explored more of the streets and alleys.
-Our day trip to Mdina, Dingli Cliff, and Blue Grotto offered a variety of sights and it was awesome to go for a swim in November at Sliema Beach.
+Valletta was magnificent, and we could easily have explored more of its streets and alleys.
+Our day trip to Mdina, Dingli Cliff, and Blue Grotto offered a variety of sights, and it was awesome to go for a swim in November at Sliema Beach.

 What did we miss?
-One of the most popular destinations in Malta is the Blue Lagoon located on Camino Island.
+One of the most popular destinations in Malta is the Blue Lagoon, located on Camino Island.
 Due to the high winds, we decided not to make the 5-hour round trip.
-The Blue Lagoon is said to be magnificent but also a beehive of tourists.
+The Blue Lagoon is considered magnificent but is also a beehive of tourists.

 Sleama Beach, Malta